adamwulf/app-launch-guide/README.md

 No one will bother following an inactive account, so post relevant content to that account consitsently - at least once a day.
 A free [Buffer](http://bufferapp.com) account can make that super easy to manage.

+# Step 3: Connect With Your Audience

+Now that you have a landing page for your app, you're ready to start sending traffic to it to build email signups.

+## Collect Your Ideas

+The most valuable advice I recieved from traction: brainstorm ideas to market my app in every channel I could imagine.
+The book walks through 19 different marketing channels, everything from content marketing, to paid ads, to an outside sales team.

+As you read through Traction, setup a simple spreadsheet and collect _all_ of your marketing ideas for each channel.

+For each idea, track:

+ - A short description of the idea
+ - the marketing channel it fits in: content, PR, Ads, etc
+ - How much it'd cost to see if it works
+ - expected amount of traffic the idea could generate
+ - (1-5) for how likely this idea is to work

+After going through this process myself, I came away with nearly 50 ideas that might generate traffic for [Loose Leaf](https://getlooseleaf.com), and the vast majority of those ideas were free!

+Remember: there is no such thing as a bad idea!
+Collect all of your ideas, don't let any slip away!

+To get you started, here's just a few of the ideas I came up with for Loose Leaf:

+ - Sign up for HARO: [http://www.helpareporter.com/](http://www.helpareporter.com/)
+ - Run a sponsored ad for a week on a high profile blog
+ - Open source portions of the codebase
+ - Be more active in local meetups, meet more people
+ - Find list of top bloggers in my target audience, and reach out for advice and/or sponsored post
+ - Livestream development of the app, and post status updates to Vine

+## Sort Your Ideas

+Now that you've got your list, sort it by how likely it is to work and how expensive it would be to implement.

+Now you've got your prioritized list of marketing ideas, it's time to start executing.

+## Find What Works

+From now until launch you'll want to slowly work through this list.
+Your goal should be to execute at least 1 new idea per week.

+Keep in mind that some ideas will take longer to execute than others.
+Running an ad for instance only takes a bit of time to write the ad and push it live - it's 100% passive after that.
+Some ideas will take weeks before you'll know if they pay off.

+As an example: I started livestreaming iOS development in January, but it wasn't until late February that it started to pay off with any traffic - and suddenly in April [with multiple](http://money.cnn.com/2015/04/07/technology/watch-people-code-livecoding/) [news articles](http://www.itworld.com/article/2907129/think-different-by-live-streaming-your-coding-sessions.html).
+I had the least confidence in this idea, and so far it's generated more traffic than nearly anything else I've tried.
+This just reiterates that you should record _all_ of your ideas, and slowly iterate through each of them - don't leave any page unturned.

-# Step 3: Your Business Model
+# Step 4: Your Business Model

-We're on step 3 and we still barely built anything!
+We're on step 4 and we still barely built anything!
 I know your inner engineer is cringing, but believe me this is good news.
 It means you haven't wasted any of your dev time on an idea that'd otherwise fail out of the gate.

 Today is the inflection point, we're nearly to the building phase, just a little further to go.